 I always recommend renting first or visiting your local camera store to check out the lens selections.

 Both of these lenses make great additions to your camera kit.
 I have built my portfolio of over 100+ model test shoots with both of these lenses by my side.

 *Affiliate Disclaimer - I am a proud partner of the various affiliate programs including the Amazon.com Affiliate Program.
-When you click on my links and make a purchase, a small part goes to helping maintain and grow this website.
-It is very much appreciated and it does not cost you a thing.
-Thank you!
+When you click on my links and make a purchase I make a commision which goes to helping me support this blog.
+Thanks!